martintefra/Tweet-Sentiment-Classification/README.md

-# Project Text Sentiment Classification
+# Sentiment Analysis of Tweets

 The task of this competition is to predict if a tweet message used to contain a positive :) or negative :( smiley, by considering only the remaining text.